An international call can be dialed through a VoIP phone the same way it is dialed through any landline phone.

 When you dial a call from a VoIP phone, you are always dialing the call based on where the phone number is registered.

-Even if that caller was placing a call to a local French phone number, it would still be placed as a call from the United States.
+Even if that caller were placing a call to a local French phone number, it would still be placed as a call from the United States.